740-453-5818 Muskingum County

 NEED HELP RIGHT NOW? call OUR crisis hotline: 800-344-5818

-Whether you’re looking for individual, marital, group or LGBTQ therapy, our compassionate, highly credentialed counselors, social workers and psychologists offer the experience to help you feel better.
+Whether you’re looking for individual, marital, group, substance abuse or LGBTQ therapy, our compassionate, highly credentialed counselors, social workers and psychologists offer the experience to help you feel better.

 Call 855-231-0502 to talk with someone who can help.
 Our professionals work with you to find the right approach for your unique situation.